zchsh/paper-mini-gen/NOTES.md

 - [x] Update so downloaded SVG has similar filename to uploaded image
   - First need to see if I can get uploaded image name...

+- [ ] Add "Compatible SVGs for mediocre software" setting
+  - Remove uses of core SVG features such as `<def>` and `<use>`.
+Some software still struggles to support those basic features.
+File size will be much larger, as duplicate path geometry and image data will need to be repeated rather than referenced.

 ### Later

 #### Explore path smoothing after boolean addition